Blocking of Twitter in Nigeria: Aftermath

 In late June 2021, Twitter announced it would enter talks with the Nigerian government over the platform's suspension.
 The talks began in July 2021.

-On 15 September 2021, The Minister of Information and Culture, Lai Mohammed said the Nigerian government will lift the ban on Twitter in a "few days."
+On 15 September 2021, Mohammed said the Nigerian government will lift the ban on Twitter in a "few days."
 The Minister said Twitter gave a progress report of their talks with them, adding that it has been productive and quite respectful.

 On 1 October 2021, President Muhammadu Buhari in his Independence Day broadcast said Twitter must meet the Nigerian government's five conditions before the suspension of the social media platform will be lifted.
 The conditions are: Respect for national security and cohesion; registration, physical presence and representation in Nigeria; fair taxation; dispute resolution; local content.